Contact US +1 (647) 643-5426

 Traditional vs. Remote Closing: What’s the Difference?

-Traditional Closing
+Traditional Closing Remote Closing

-Virtual meetings via Zoom or similar platforms
+In-person signing at a law office Virtual meetings via Zoom or similar platforms

-Wet ink signatures on paper documents
+Wet ink signatures on paper documents E-signatures on digital files (where permitted)

-ID verified remotely (with lawyer supervision)
+ID verified face-to-face ID verified remotely (with lawyer supervision)

-Secure digital transfers and trust account handling
+Physical handoff of documents or cheques Secure digital transfers and trust account handling

-Remote closings are especially helpful for:
+Remote closings are ideal for:

 Is Remote Closing Legal in Ontario?